How to make changes and give specific help at home with my child / young person's understanding, talking and communication

 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know what changes I can make at home to help my young child with their particular difficulties with understanding, talking or communicating."
+The resources here will help you reach the outcome: "I know what changes I can make at home to help my child with their particular difficulties with understanding, talking or communicating."

 Click the star icon next to the items you want to save and view them in your pathway